What Is Cachexia?

-Cachexia is a condition that causes the body muscles to waste away.
-It comes with extreme weight loss and can include loss of body fat.
-It's one of the symptoms that appear when you have a chronic condition, including:
+Cachexia (aka “wasting syndrome”) is a condition that causes your muscles to waste away.
+It comes with extreme weight loss and can include loss of body fat along with muscle.
+It's one of the symptoms you may have with chronic conditions, including:

-Several independent conditions can cause you to lose weight, but cachexia affects you regardless of how much you eat.
-Under normal circumstances, if you don't eat enough food, you'll only lose fat.
-Cachexia makes you lose both fat and muscle.
+Many conditions can cause you to lose weight, but cachexia affects you regardless of how much you eat.
+Normally, if you don't eat enough food, you'll only lose fat.
+Your body usually will hold onto your skeletal muscle mass, which you need for basic life function.
+But in cachexia, you'll lose both fat and muscle early on.

-One notable difference between cachexia and regular weight loss is that it happens involuntarily.
+A big difference between cachexia and regular weight loss is that it happens without trying.
 In this case, you don’t lose weight because you want to, but because of factors beyond your control.
 At the same time, your metabolism changes, causing the body to break down too much muscle.
 Inflammation affects your appetite and makes your body burn more calories than it should.

-Researchers say that the condition is one of the body's responses to fighting disease.
-When your nutritional stores get low, the body synthesizes muscle and fat to get more energy to fuel the brain.
-You get so weak, which increases your vulnerability to more infections.
-Consuming more nutrients or calories usually doesn't help reverse the condition.
+The condition is one of the body's responses to fighting disease.
+When your nutritional stores get low, the body breaks down muscle and fat to get more energy to fuel your brain.
+You can get very weak, which makes you more likely to get infections, too.
+Taking in more nutrients or calories usually doesn't make cachexia go away.

-Cachexia occurs from a variety of factors.
+Cachexia is caused by a variety of factors.
 When you have the condition, your body contains abnormal levels of certain substances.
-This imbalance is what leads to weight loss and wasting of muscles.
+Your body won't use the food you eat the way it should as your metabolism gets out of balance.
+These imbalances are part of what leads to weight loss and wasting of your muscles.

 - Causing inflammation